 From experience we know that there may be complaints of discomfort and vibration levels not even reaching the threshold of lack, or on the contrary, they are exceeded and there is no complaint.
 Therefore the evaluation of discomfort can never be something 100% goal, and such is already reflected in standardisation.

-Any evaluation of discomfort must, at least, determine whether the threshold of lack is reached or exceeded.
+Any evaluation of discomfort must, no minimum, determine whether the threshold of lack is reached or exceeded.